OUR HISTORY

 1979, The Prelude to Elegance

-He championed the season with structured designs and dramatic silhouettes.
+Laug championed the season with structured designs and dramatic silhouettes.
 From the runways in Rome, all of them searching for refinement in form and texture, the Woman in Laug emerged as the most clean and pure.
 The S/S collection ushered in pointy details and a black and white palette.
 The 1980s are quickly approaching.

 Left photo: black gown with slender lines on the runway in March.
 Right photo: André Laug gives his regards to the models at the end of the fashion show.